Hubble Space Telescope Imaging Reveals That SN 2015bh Is Much Fainter than Its Progenitor: Discussion

 The light from SN\,2015bh in 2017 must be dominated by the explosion and related interactions, as it continued to fade significantly by the time of the 2018 observations.
 As discussed in Section~\ref{sec:lcs} and shown in Figure~\ref{fig:hst_lcs}, the source continued to fade through 2018 in $F555W$ and $F814W$ at a similar rate to the earlier ground-based photometry ($\approx$0.005~mag~day$^{-1}$).
 This is notably slower than the predicted rate for the decay of $^{56}$Co, which, as pointed out by \citet{elias-rosa16}, likely points to the continued contribution of CSM interaction.
-As shown in the CMD in Figure~\ref{fig:cmd_hrd}, at $F555W - F814W = 0.3$~mag in 2017 and 2018 ($t = 596$--$975$~days), the color of SN\,2015bh is essentially identical to those of SN\,2009ip reported by \citep{smith16b} at 958\,days post-peak and to AT\,2016jbu at $779$\,days post-peak \citep{brennan22b}.
-This color may reflect the numerous emission lines produced by ongoing CSM-interaction in the spectra of these events, specifically the Fe pseudo-continuum blueward of 5450~\AA\ that contributes to the $F555W$ flux, but also the \ion{Ca}{2} IR triplet emission in the $F814W$ band.
+As shown in the CMD in Figure~\ref{fig:cmd_hrd}, the fading of SN\,2015bh at a constant color $F555W - F814W\approx 0.4$~mag is remarkably similar that of other objects in the SN\,2009ip-like class, namely, SN\,2009ip itself \citep{smith16b,smith22} and AT\,2016jbu \citep{brennan22c,brennan22b}.
+We note, too, that the late-time detections of all three sources are bluer than the available progenitor detections of SN\,2015bh and AT\,2016jbu at $F555W - F814W\approx 0.6$~mag, though as noted by \citet{kilpatrick18a}, the progenitor of AT\,2016jbu may have suffered circumstellar extinction at the level of $A_V \approx 1$~mag.
+This color may reflect the numerous emission lines produced by ongoing CSM interaction in the spectra of these events, specifically the Fe pseudo-continuum blueward of 5450~\AA\ that contributes to the $F555W$ flux, but also the \ion{Ca}{2} IR triplet emission in the $F814W$ band.

 Between 2018 and 2019, the $F814W$ light curve flattens out considerably.
 If the light curve is still primarily powered by CSM interaction, this may indicate a change in the density profile of the CSM.
-While we do not see any signs of interaction ($L_{\mathrm{H}\alpha} \lesssim 10^{39}$~erg~s$^{-1}$ for broadened emission; Section~\ref{sec:spec}) in our 2021 optical spectrum at $t=2114$\,days (710~days after the last $F814W$ image), these observations do not constrain the presence of interaction at earlier phases.
-We discussion alternative scenarios to explain the the slowing decline rate below, including contributions from a scattered light echo (Section~\ref{sec:echo}) or the settling of the light curve onto a persistent, quiescent source, i.e., a possible binary companion or host stellar cluster (Section~\ref{sec:cluster}), or (less likely) the surviving remnant of the progenitor (Section~\ref{sec:star}).
+While we do not see any signs of interaction ($L_{\mathrm{H}\alpha} \lesssim 10^{38}$~erg~s$^{-1}$ for broadened emission; Section~\ref{sec:spec}) in our 2021 optical spectrum at $t=2114$ days (710~days after the last $F814W$ image), these observations do not constrain the presence of interaction at earlier phases.
+We discussion alternative scenarios to explain the slowing decline rate below, including contributions from a scattered-light echo (Section~\ref{sec:echo}) or the settling of the light curve onto a persistent, quiescent source, i.e., a possible binary companion or host stellar cluster (Section~\ref{sec:cluster}), or (less likely) the surviving remnant of the progenitor (Section~\ref{sec:star}).